School Profile

 We understand that it may not be possible to submit an enrolment application prior to the end of September and wish to reassure parents that enrolments will remain open after this date.
 However, children who are enrolled later in the year may miss out on attending some or all our planned transition program sessions depending on how late the application is submitted to the school.

-Parents/Carers living within the Cambridge PS school zone who wish to enrol their child will be asked to complete a 100-point residential address check.
+Parents/Carers living within the Cambridge PS school zone who wish to enrol their child may be asked to complete a 100-point residential address check.
 Documents should show the same parent/carer name and residential address as recorded on the enrolment form to verify your child’s permanent residential address.

 100-POINT RESIDENTIAL ADDRESS DOCUMENTS